postrational/blog/source/_posts/2013-06-09-django-nginx-gunicorn-virtualenv-supervisor.markdown

 #### Create an Nginx virtual server configuration for Django

-Each Nginx virtual server should be described in a file in the `/etc/nginx/sites-available` directory.
+Each Nginx virtual server should be described by a file in the `/etc/nginx/sites-available` directory.
 You select which sites you want to enable by making symbolic links to those in the  `/etc/nginx/sites-enabled` directory.

 Create a new nginx server configuration file for your Django application running on example.com in `/etc/nginx/sites-available/hello`.
 The file should contain something along the following lines.
 A more detailed example is available [from the folks who make Gunicorn](https://github.com/benoitc/gunicorn/blob/master/examples/nginx.conf).